kefren68/351ELEC-Themes/README.md

 ### Installation and Updating

-1. Copy es-theme-epicblanchenoir folder to /storage/.config/emulationstation/themes folder on your rg351P SD Card using Filezilla or
+1. Copy es-theme-epicblanchenoir folder to /storage/.config/emulationstation/themes folder on your rg351P SD Card

 2. Restart Emulationstation